safwankdb/Leetcode-Patterns-C-/README.md

     Make Trie from words and then DFS.

 ## Medium

+- #### Generate Parentheses
+    For n > 0, there will aalways be an opening bracket left most.
+If the expression inside the leftmost bracket and its complement has i pairs, there'll the n-i-1 pairs outside.
+Just use recursion to find these sets and take product.

 - #### Linked List Cycle II
     - Use hashmap of pointers to nodes.
     - For O(1) space, mark visited on input.